JosiahBessler/Genesis-Field-Theory/UCP/README.md

 Elements of the rotation-curve fitting pipeline were adapted from the analysis scripts provided on the SPARC website.
 All modifications, extensions, and interpretations are my own.

-Please cite SPARC if using these data in scientific work.
+Please cite SPARC if using this data in scientific work.
 Website: https://astroweb.cwru.edu/SPARC/